-The degree to which the arts are fully integrated into the curriculum is a unique feature of Bay Farm.
+The degree to which our special programs are fully integrated into the curriculum is a unique feature of Bay Farm.
 Each child experiences Art, Music and Drama, Spanish, Reading Round-Up, Agriculture, and time in the Shop—at a developmentally appropriate level—with specialists who offer students avenues of expression and technical skills that go beyond what is possible in the traditional classroom.

 Students become familiar and comfortable working with a variety of materials (pencil, crayon, paints, clay, wood, cardboard) in various techniques (two- and three-dimensional).
 There is an increase in eye-hand coordination.
 Art provides a means of enjoying the creativity of others as well as their own.
 They develop an understanding of the life of other cultures, and of their own, as seen through art.